 - Finding healthy desserts.
 Were those two words in the same sentence?
 Healthy and dessert?

 To tell you the truth, there’s not a lot of desserts out there I would consider healthy, or even remotely allowed for someone on a restricted (but VERY healthy) diet like the candida diet.
-But, they are out there.
-I’ve altered one that contains two of my life’s loves: coconut oil and chocolate (shh!)
+My good friend Sarah and I put together a cookbook just for that purpose!

 I can so easily remember that same thrill!
 To find a recipe that’s allowed, delicious, and healthy is like finding a needle in a haystack.
 So, S.H., these little gems are for you!